oxishtiak/cc/Readme3.md

 3.Dataset Creation

-The dataset was created by the following stepes
+The dataset was created by the following steps

 1. Data Collection- Collected from social media and online platforms of Bangladeshi service organizations.

 2. Data Preparation:The extra symbols have been removed and the writings that are not related to the complaint have been removed.

-3. Annotation Guideline: A detailed annotation guideline was prepared defining all 8 issue categories, including label definitions, examples, and annotation rules.
+3. Annotation Guideline: A detailed annotation guideline was made by defining all 8 issue categories, including label definitions, examples, and annotation rules.

 4. Independent Annotation:Three annotators independently annotated each complaint following the finalized guideline.

-6. Agreement Analysis:Inter-annotator agreement was calculated to assess annotation consistency.
+6. Agreement Analysis:  Agreement of annotators was calculated to assess annotation agreement.

-7. Disagreement Resolution:Cases of disagreement among the annotators were reviewed and resolved according to the agreed annotation procedure.
+7. Disagreement Resolution: Disagreements between the annotators were reviewed and solved according to the agreed annotation process.

-8. Final Annotated Dataset:Final annotations were collected into the final dataset.
+8. Final Annotated Dataset: Final annotations were collected into the final dataset.